john2796/chef-portfolio-BE/README.md

 ### Endpoint: https://chef-portfolio-webtp6.herokuapp.com/api/posts/all

+- You will need to make a `GET` request to this endpoint
-- This will returl all the posts
+- This will return all the posts
 - @Access Public , you don't need to Log in for this endpoint

 ### Endpoint: https://chef-portfolio-webtp6.herokuapp.com/api/posts

 - User must be Logged In
 - Headers Authorization required
+- You will need to make a `GET` request to this endpoint

 ```
 [